 Summary data for infant mortality in England and Wales are available in the Deaths registrations summary tables.
 A geographical breakdown of infant death numbers and rates by local authority and county level is available in Deaths registered in England and Wales by area of usual residence.

-The Vital statistics: population and health reference tables provide annual infant mortality data for the UK and its constituent countries.
+The Vital statistics in the UK: births, deaths and marriages provide annual infant mortality data for the United Kingdom and its constituent countries.

 Other UK countries

 For infant mortality data for other UK countries please see the latest infant death statistics for Northern Ireland and the latest infant death statistics for Scotland.

 The Births summary tables, England and Wales provide the main summary statistics for live births in England and Wales.

 The ONS response to the review of infant mortality statistics that took place between 20 April and 20 July 2017 is available.

 We welcome feedback from users on the content, format and relevance of child/infant mortality outputs.Back to table of contents